langurmonkey/website-source/content/blog/2019/why-i-left-soverin.md

 >
 > Also, as I said, the email service is solid for the most part.
 > I think Soverin has major problems with their implementation of some essential services, which made me look elsewhere.
 I signed up today with a another provider and the difference is night and day.
 Everything works as it should, which helped me look at things with some perspective and realize just how bad some of Soverin's services really are.

+**Edit 2020-09-24**: As a final note, I want to comment on the service I switched to, as I'm getting a bunch of emails asking precisely this.
+I will not publicly endorse any service provider, but I can recommend you this: visit [privacytools.io](privacytools.io) and go over the email providers section.
+You will find a comprehensive list of privacy-respecting email providers annotated with their strong and weak points.
+That should help you decide the provider that is best for you.